syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ---
 layout: post
-title: Material3 Theme in ##Platform_Name## Appearance control | Syncfusion
+title: Material 3 Theme in ##Platform_Name## Appearance control | Syncfusion
-description: Learn here all about Material3 Theme in Syncfusion ##Platform_Name## Appearance control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Material 3 Theme in Syncfusion ##Platform_Name## Appearance control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Material3 Theme
+control: Material 3 Theme
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Material3 Theme
+# Material 3 Theme

 Material 3 is an updated theme that encompasses enhanced theming, components, and personalization features, including dynamic color capabilities.
 It has been specifically designed to align seamlessly with the new visual style and system UI introduced in Android 12 and above.
 For more detailed information, please refer to the following link: [ Link to Material 3 Information](https://m3.material.io/).

-## Syncfusion Material3 Theme
+## Syncfusion Material 3 Theme

 Material 3 theme has been incorporated into all Syncfusion EJ2 Controls.
 The theme includes light and dark variants and utilizes CSS variables for easy customization of control colors in CSS format.
 This implementation enables seamless switching between light and dark color schemes, offering users a flexible solution to suit their preferences and application needs.

-> Note: Please be aware that in the Material3 theme, we utilize CSS variables with rgb() values for our color variables.
+> Note: Please be aware that in the Material 3 theme, we utilize CSS variables with rgb() values for our color variables.
 Using hex values in this context may lead to improper functionality.

 | Color Variants | Correct | Incorrect |
 |----|----|----|